Minw913/minw913.github.io/_pages/research.md

 ## **Overview**
 <p>
 These studies were primarily conducted by myself.
-I have a strong interest in exploring spatiotemporal patterns and impact mechanisms, with a keen focus on urban and regional sustainability.
+I have a strong interest in exploring spatiotemporal patterns and impact mechanisms, with a keen focus on urban environmental sustainability.
 </p>

 <!-- 研究项目标题 -->